 Call Our Maryland Product Injury and Manufacturing Defect Lawyer

 If you or a loved one was injured because of a defective product, contact our Maryland lawyer for injuries caused by a manufacturing defect.
-The Law Offices of Randolph Rice represent injury victims and their families in lawsuits against product manufacturers and other companies involved in the manufacturing process, and we work to hold them responsible for dangerous product defects and injuries.
+Rice, Murtha & Psoras represent personal injury victims in Maryland and their families in lawsuits against product manufacturers and other companies involved in the manufacturing process, and we work to hold them responsible for dangerous product defects and injuries.
 For a free legal consultation on your potential case, call us today at (410) 694-7291.